 Only a year later, Imagine Montessori became a reality in Valencia.

-The school started in September 2016 after a year of work preparing the premises and finding the teachers, and already has over thirty children from a variety of nationalities, including Italian, French, British, Portuguese, German, Peruvian, and of course Spanish, including their own children.
+The school started in September 2016 after a year of work preparing the premises and finding the teachers, and had over thirty children from a variety of nationalities, including Italian, French, British, Portuguese, German, Peruvian, and of course Spanish, including their own children.
+By 2017 that number had increased to 90, and the first Primary classrooms for children from 6 to 9 years opened.

 The bases of the system are a respect for the environment, a low teacher student ratio, a system that encourages parent involvement and student choices, even at the youngest ages.